 Treatment and Control

 Approved compounds are very limited in the USA.
-Because of frequently changing regulations, the status of any medication should be checked prior to its administration.
-Approved drugs for the USA are listed in the FDA's Green Book and in the commercially available Feed Compendium (www.feedcompendium.com).
-The Green Book and current updates are available online at http://www.fda.gov/cvm/green_ book/elecgbook.html.
+Because of frequently changing regulations, the status of any medication should be checked before its administration.
+Approved drugs for the USA are listed online in the FDA's Green Book at http://www.fda.gov/AnimalVeterinary/Products/ApprovedAnimalDrugProducts/default.htm and in the commercially available Feed Compendium, www.feedcompendium.com.

 Only approved drugs may be used in birds producing eggs or meat for the commercial market.
 Label directions and recommended doses should be followed precisely, with scrupulous adherence to withdrawal times.

 Piperazine compounds are relatively nontoxic and have been widely used against ascariasis.
-Due to this, drug resistance is widespread in many regions of the world.
+Because of this, drug resistance is widespread in many regions of the world.
 Several piperazine salts are available internationally.
 Because only the piperazine moiety is efficacious, doses should be calculated based on mg of active piperazine/bird.
-Piperazine should be completely consumed by birds within a few hours because only relatively high concentrations of the drug eliminate worms.
-It may be given to chickens as a single dose, 50 mg/bird (<6 wk of age), 100 mg/bird (≥6 wk of age), or at 0.2–0.4% in the feed or at 0.1–0.2% in the drinking water; it may be administered to turkeys at 100 mg/bird (<12 wk old) or 200 mg/bird (≥12 wk old).
+Piperazine should be completely consumed by birds within a few hours, because only relatively high concentrations of the drug eliminate worms.
+It may be given to chickens as a single dose, 50 mg/bird (<6 wk of age), 100 mg/bird (≥6 wk of age), in the feed at 0.2%–0.4% or in the drinking water at 0.1%–0.2%; it may be administered to turkeys at 100 mg/bird (<12 wk old) or 200 mg/bird (≥12 wk old).
 Some practitioners recommend the addition of molasses to unmedicated water after piperazine administration, so as to induce an osmotic flushing, theoretically removing any of the remaining worms from the intestinal tract.
-The medications must be withdrawn 14 days prior to slaughter.
+For severe cases, treatment can be repeated after 14 days.
+These medications must be withdrawn 14 days before slaughter.
 Piperazine is not approved in the USA for birds producing eggs for human consumption.

 Hygromycin B given at 8–12 g/ton in feed is used to control ascarids, cecal worms, and capillarids in chickens.
 A withdrawal time of 3 days is required.
 Coumaphos, 0.004% in feed for 10–14 days for replacements, or 0.003% in feed for 14 days for layers, has been commonly used against capillarids.
-Chickens <8 wk of age should not be given this medication; nor should it be used within 10 days of vaccination or other stress.
-Birds maintained on contaminated litter or exposed to infected birds should be administered a second regimen of the medication using the same dosages as the first.
-There should be at least 3 wk between the first and second dosage.
-This drug is a cholinesterase inhibitor.
-Birds treated with this drug should not be exposed to other cholinesterase inhibitors (drugs, insecticides, pesticides, or chemicals) within 3 days before or after treatment.
+Chickens <8 wk of age should not be given this medication, and it should not be used within 10 days of vaccination or other stress.
+In birds maintained on contaminated litter or exposed to infected birds, the medication regimen should be repeated using the same dosages as the first.
+There should be at least 3 wk between the first and second course of treatment.
+Hygromycin B is a cholinesterase inhibitor, and treated birds should not be exposed to other cholinesterase inhibitors (drugs, insecticides, pesticides, or chemicals) within 3 days before or after treatment.

 Several compounds are reported to be effective against nematode infections but are not approved for use in poultry or other avian species in the USA.
-In chickens, A galli, H gallinarum, and C obsignata were removed by tetramisole at 40 mg/kg.
-Pyrantel tartrate was highly effective against A galli and somewhat effective against Capillaria.
-Levamisole at a level of 25–30 mg/kg appears to be effective against A dissimilis, H gallinarum, and C obsignata ; it can also be given in the drinking water at 30–60 ppm.
-Injection SC of 1 mL of 10% methyridine in the pectoral region or leg of pigeons removed Capillaria, but the drug must be handled with care as contact with skin may produce lesions.
+Three such compounds, tetramisole at 40 mg/kg, flubendazole at 30 ppm in feed, and ivermectin 1% at 10 mg/mL in water were effective in removing A galli, H gallinarum, and Capillaria in chickens.
+Pyrantel tartrate was more effective then pyrantel pamoate against the adult stage of A galli, and it was somewhat effective against Capillaria when administered at 15–25 mg/kg.
+Levamisole administered at 25–30 mg/kg appears to be effective against A dissimilis, H gallinarum, and C obsignata; it can also be given in the drinking water at 0.03%–0.06%.
+Phenothiazine has been used to treat cecal worms in chickens at 0.5 g/bird and in turkeys at 1 g/bird, given in 1 day.
+Combined in drinking water as a 1-day treatment, phenothiazine (0.5%–0.56%) and piperazine (0.11%) have been used to treat heterakids and ascarids; this drug combination is no longer approved for poultry in the USA.
+Methyridine injected SC at a dose of 25–45 mg/bird is effective in clearing C obsignata.
+In pigeons, a SC injection of 1 mL of 10% methyridine in the pectoral region or leg of pigeons removed Capillaria, but the drug must be handled with care because contact with skin may produce lesions.
 Coumaphos removes Capillaria in quail.
 Haloxon at 25 and 50 mg/kg, or at 750 ppm in the feed for 5–7 days, has good activity against Capillaria in chickens and quail.

 Poultry producers wanting to treat for tapeworms should be aware that expulsion of the parasite will be a short-term remedy if the scolex is not removed or if the intermediate host is not eliminated as a source of reinfection.
 Butynorate in combination with piperazine and phenothiazine as a feed additive or individual tablets has shown some efficacy.
 Other promising experimental drugs include chlorophene and niclosamide.
 None is approved in the USA.

-Last full review/revision March 2012 by Robert A. Norton, MS, PhD; Kenneth S. Macklin, PhD
+Last full review/revision October 2013 by Kenneth S. Macklin, MSc, PhD